Nominations are now open for the 2021 Fred and Anne Jarvis Award

 NEU members are invited to consider nominating a non-NEU member for the 2020 award by returning a nomination form.
 Members submitting a nomination should provide their own names, the names and contact details of their branch and the name and contact details of the person nominated.
 They must also provide a brief resume (maximum of 500 words) of the reasons for the nomination.

-Entries will be considered by the executive in January.
-The award will be made through the presentation of a certificate at NEU Annual Conference to be held from 6-9 April 2020, in Bournemouth.
+Nominations will be considered by the executive and the award will be made through the presentation of a certificate at the NEU Annual Conference to be held virtually on 7-9 April 2021.